 Adolescence is one of the most challenging times of life but also one of the most transformative.
 All young people deserve the opportunity to build critical life skills that help them thrive into adulthood.
 External evaluation shows Trekkers helps students increase personal resiliency, relationship-building skills, and aspirations for the future.

 As an AmeriCorps member, you will have a critical role at our organization.
-You will be welcomed as part of our Program Team, receiving hands-on experience working with students from local schools, acting as mentors to them and building deep connections to teams.
+You will be welcomed as part of our Program Team, receiving hands-on experience serving with students from local schools, acting as mentors to them and building deep connections to teams.
 AmeriCorps members at Trekkers build leadership and collaboration skills by helping organize, plan, and lead trips and activities, helping shape our strategies for promoting positive youth development, and empowering our volunteer base and community connections to grow.

 Apply on Service Year -- access here.